-The exports to all the Colonies in 1744 were 640,1141.--In 1758, they were increased to 1,832,9481, and in 1773, to three millions. (c) And the probability is, that, had it not been for the discontents among the Colonies since the year 1764, our trade with them would have been this year double to what it was in 1773; and that in a few years more, it would not have been possible for the whole kingdom, though considing only of manufacturers, to supply the American demand.
+The exports to all the Colonies in 1744 were 640,114 l.-In 1758, they were increased to 1,832,948 l. and in 1773, to three millions.(c) And the probability is, that, had it not been for the discontents among the Colonies since the year 1764, our trade with them would have been this year double to what it was in 1773; and that in a few years more, it would not have been possible for the whole kingdom, though consisting only of manufacturers, to supply the American demand.

-This trade, it should be considered, was not only thus an increasing trade; but it was a trade in which we had no rivals; a trade certain, constant, and uninterrupted; and which, by the shipping employed in it, and the naval stores supplied by it, contributed greatly to the support of that navy which is our chief national strength,-Viewed in these lights it was an object unspeakably important.
+This trade, it should be considered, was not only thus an increasing trade; but it was a trade in which we had no rivals; a trade certain, constant, and uninterrupted; and which, by the shipping employed in it, and the naval stores supplied by it, contributed greatly to the support of that navy which is our chief national strength.-Viewed in these lights it was an object unspeakably important.
 But it will appear still more so if we view it in its connexions and dependencies.
-It is well known, that our trade with Africa and the Westone execution there is years.
+It is well known, that our trade with Africa and the West-Indies cannot easily subsist without it.
+And, upon the whole, it is undeniable, that it has been one of the main springs of our opulence and splendour; and that we have, in a great measure, been indebted to it for our ability to bear a debt so much heavier, than that which, fifty years ago, the wisest men thought would necessarily sink us.